-I am a member of the University of Nevada Planned Giving Advisory Council, active within the Estate Planning Council of Northern Nevada, and I volunteer with Opportunity Alliance Nevada, advocating for the financial well-being of all Nevadans.
-I helped write the bi-monthly “Investor’s Corner” column for the Washoe County Medical Society newsletter.
+I am the Treasurer for Opportunity Alliance Nevada, a member of the University of Nevada Planned Giving Advisory Council, and I am active within the Estate Planning Council of Northern Nevada.

-I live in Reno with my-wife, Lindsey, and our two Manx-breed cats.
-We love to cook together, as well as hike and explore all Reno has to offer.
+I live in Reno with my wife, Lindsey, and our Manx-breed cat.
+We love to cook together, as well as hike, and explore all Reno has to offer.

-I am well aware that, for myself and my clients, our health is a critical part of our life planning.
-I enjoy working out regularly and watching my diet, while still enjoying a balanced life.
+I am well aware that for myself and my clients, our financial, physical, and mental health are all critical parts of a balanced and fulfilled life.

 Eric and Lindsey